nucypher/ATxM/README.md

 - on_broadcast: When a transaction is broadcasted.
 - on_finalized: When a transaction is finalized.
-- on_halted: When a transaction is halted by the strategy.
+- on_pause: When a transaction is halted by the strategy.
 - on_fault: When a transaction reverted or another error occurred.

 ##### Event Loop Support